Farah Alibay: Early life and education

 The daughter of immigrants from Madagascar, Alibay was born in Montréal, Quebec.
-She grew up in nearby Joliette, Quebec, and moved with her family to Manchester, England for high school.
+She grew up in Saint-Charles-Borromée, Quebec, and moved with her family to Manchester, England for high school.
 French is her native language.
 The journey by the Canadian astronaut Julie Payette to space inspired Alibay in middle school; as Payette was from her province, she served as a role model.
 She went to the University of Cambridge, where she received her bachelor's and master's degrees in aerospace and aerothermal engineering in 2010.

 She earned her PhD in aeronautics and astronautics engineering from the Massachusetts Institute of Technology (MIT) in 2014.
-Her PhD research with advisor Dr. Jeffrey Hoffman focused on the use of spatially and temporally distributed multi-vehicle systems for the exploration of planetary bodies in the solar system.
+Her PhD research with advisor Jeffrey Hoffman focused on the use of spatially and temporally distributed multi-vehicle systems for the exploration of planetary bodies in the Solar System.

 In 2013, Alibay was awarded the AeroAstro Graduate Teaching Assistantship Award at MIT for her outstanding work as a teaching assistant in implementing Concurrent Design Facility software into the curriculum.